 CAC’s research is focused on cloud computing systems and applications and the use of autonomic computing methods for the management of these and other IT systems.

-Director: Salim Hariri
+Co-director: Salim Hariri

-SRC Engineering Research Center for Environmentally Benign Semiconductor Manufacturing
+SRC Engineering Research Center for Environmentally Benign Semiconductor

 Work in the SRC Engineering Research Center focuses on studies in the areas of ultrapure water, water recycling, plasma processes, wet chemicals, chemical-mechanical polishing and risk assessment to reduce the environmental impact of semiconductor manufacturing.